 We all have a tribe.
 You do.
-Plus you really need your tribe.
+You really need your tribe.
 It keeps you just a little bit more sane than you would be otherwise without one.
-You’d be floating around in nothingness.
+Otherwise you’d be floating around in nothingness.
 No one likes that feeling.

-My boys both also play football and I love watching their regular ritual of arriving at training or a game as they all clasp hands with the coach and each other to say hello.
+My boys also both play football and I love watching the regular ritual of arriving at training or a game as they all clasp hands with the coach and each other to say hello (pre-Covid).
 They connect for a brief moment as they make there way through the group one by one and acknowledge the other.
 They’re learning respect for their coach and parents and also their peers.
 No one is left out and all engage.
 They are totally part of a tribe and I see how much confidence and pride they get being with their group.
-This has been a beautiful side effect to being part of a team that I never anticipated and it’s magical to watch.
+This has been a beautiful side effect and it’s magical to watch.

 We build our tribes one at a time.
 What does your tribe look like?